hortonworks/cloudbreak-images/README.dev.md

  After saving the `Makefile` the modified values are applied to all subsequent image burns.

-Note: During the build process, a transient EC2 instance will be created in the default VPC of the region associated with the source_ami value.
-If the build process is executed outside the default VPC, be sure to add the subnet_id value within the packer.json file to avoid SSH connectivity errors.
+Note: If you experience a failure during the SSH connection step, you might need to adjust the subnet_id and vpc_id values within the packer.json file.
+By default the transient EC2 instance will be created in the same VPC and Subnet as the process building the image.

 ## Customizing the Base Image